sharonmaswai/github-search/README.md

 This is an app that enables you to search for github users, checkout their profiles and repositories.

+## Setup

+Go to your browser.

+Log into your Github account or sign up for one if you do not have one then visit my github handle: sharonmasai to access my repositories.

+Fork the 'gitsearch' repository and use the app in your own account..

 ## BDD

+Behavior: The user enters a GitHub username.
+Input: Enter the username.
+Output: User’s profile, repositories, forks, watchers, followers and following.

 ## Bugs